pedrokehl/caminho/README.md

 ## Roadmap

 - Wrap steps in a try catch so we can call logger with the step error.
-- Proper typing on ValueBag and how it's handled in child steps
+- Optional parameter in step to allow error without interrupting flow.
-- Should step errors continue the flow?
+- Proper typing on ValueBag and how it's handled in child steps.